10 Household Items to Repurpose for Gardening Bargains

 - Other uses: Use to start seeds or seedlings that will be later moved into your garden (bag and all, as it will rot in place); place over ripening fruit to protect from pests (cinch with string, rubber band, or even staples).

 Psst—we found 6 genius garden hacks you’ll want to steal immediately.

 - Garden use: They’re practical for cultivating and repotting – durable and effective.

-- Why it works: They’re tough; they’re sharp enough to do the job without causing damage.
+- Why it works: Kitchen utensils are tough and sharp enough to do the job without causing damage.

 - Tip: If a utensil isn’t sharp enough, don’t force the issue; just switch to a different implement.

-- Why it works: It keeps light and unwanted intruders out of the soil.
+- Why it works: Newspaper keeps light and unwanted intruders out of the soil.

 - How to: Thicker layers are most effective for snuffing out grass…up to 30 sheets will do.